๐ŸชทIntro to Buddhism

 Thich Nhat Hanh

-• Developed the concept of "interbeing"—a contemporary expression of dependent origination emphasizing interconnectedness
+• Developed the concept of "interbeing": a contemporary expression of dependent origination emphasizing that nothing exists in isolation.
+This reframing made a classical Buddhist idea feel immediate and relevant.

 Hsuan Hua

-• Promoted Buddhist education through schools and translation projects, institutionalizing Buddhism's presence in the West
+• Promoted Buddhist education through schools and translation projects, institutionalizing Buddhism's presence in the West through lasting organizations.

-Compare: Thich Nhat Hanh vs. Hsuan Hua—both brought Buddhism to the West in the 20th century, but Thich Nhat Hanh emphasized adaptation and accessibility while Hsuan Hua emphasized traditional forms and monastic rigor.
+Compare: Thich Nhat Hanh vs. Hsuan Hua: both brought Buddhism to the West in the 20th century, but Thich Nhat Hanh emphasized adaptation and accessibility while Hsuan Hua emphasized traditional forms and monastic rigor.
 This tension between innovation and preservation appears throughout Buddhist history.

 Quick Reference Table